Your walking route planner

 If you are in hills or mountains, you can also use Naismith’s Rule.
 For each 100m of elevation gain, add 10 minutes to your time.

-Plan your route length based on the ability of your whole group and the time you have available.
+Plan your walking route length based on the ability of your whole group and the time you have available.
 Don’t forget to add on time for breaks for refreshments or photos.
 The larger the group the slower you are likely to travel, so allow extra time for this too – big groups of 20 or more will generally travel at about 3km/h!

-3. Plan your route
+3. Planning your walking route

 The simplest routes follow waymarked paths, such as National Trails marked with green diamonds.
 Green dotted lines on OS maps show trails with rights of way, while black dotted lines show trails that may or may not be a right of way.